-Data Source: Data used to generate biomass and cover estimates comes from visual surveys conducted by NMFS PIFSC ESD and partners, as part of the Pacific RAMP.
+Data Source: Data used to generate biomass and cover estimates comes from visual surveys conducted by NMFS PIFSC ESD and partners, as part of the Pacific NCRMP.
 Survey methods and sampling design, and methods to generate reef fish biomass are described in Section 2.3.1.

 Figure 3.
-Mean coral cover (%) per island averaged over the years 2010-2020 by latitude with American Samoa archipelago mean estimates plotted for reference (red line)
+Mean coral cover (%± SEM) per island over the years 2010-2022 by latitude with American Samoa archipelago mean estimates plotted for reference (horizontal red line)

 Figure 4.
-Mean fish biomass (g/m2 ± standard error) of American Samoa functional, taxonomic, and trophic groups from the years 2010-2020 by island.
-The group Serranidae excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
+Mean fish biomass (g/m2 ± standard error) of American Samoa functional, taxonomic, and trophic groups over the years 2010-2022 by island.
+The group 'Serranidae' excludes planktivorous members of that family (i.e., anthias, which can by hyper-abundant in some regions).
 Similarly, the bumphead parrotfish, Bolbometopon muricatum, has been excluded from the corallivore group.
-The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates; with American Samoa archipelago mean estimates plotted for reference (red line)
+The group 'MI Feeder' consists of fishes that primarily feed on mobile invertebrates, 'Butterflyfish' are non-planktivorous butterflyfish species, and 'Surgeonfish' are mid-large target surgeonfish species.
+Red horizontal lines are the region-wide mean estimates for reference

-2.4 LIFE HISTORY INFORMATION AND LENGTH-DERIVED VARIABLES
+LIFE HISTORY INFORMATION AND LENGTH-DERIVED VARIABLES